Omega Speedmaster: Later models

 Omega has produced a large number of commemorative and limited edition variants of the basic "Moon watch" design, celebrating important anniversaries and events, emblazoned with the different patches for the space missions it was issued for, or evoking its motor sport roots with various racing patterns.
 It has also released many models made with various precious metals, jewels, and alternative dial colors for the luxury market.

 Over the years, Omega has also sought to improve functional aspects of the basic Speedmaster Professional.
 In 1969, it produced the Speedmaster Professional Mk II, with shrouded lugs and a flat, anti-reflective mineral glass crystal.
 In 1970, Omega launched the Alaska Project under Pierre Chopard, which changed the dial of the original Speedmaster Professional from black to white and created a removable anodized aluminum housing to shield the watch from a wider range of temperatures.
 In 1971 and 1973, Omega turned to automatic mechanisms on the Speedmaster Automatic MkIII and MkIV models alongside Speedsonic Electronic Chronometer Chronograph (marketing as a Speedmaster) other non-Speedmaster Chronographs such as the Omega Bullhead.
 However, none of these proved as popular or long-lasting as the basic Speedmaster Professional "Moon watch".
 A variety of other types of watches have used the Speedmaster brand, including many different automatic day and day-date models, the tuning fork movement Speedsonic line, and the digital LCD Speedmaster Quartz (the Speedsonic and LCD Speedmaster where also prototyped in ten examples each under the Alaska project but not taken up by NASA).
 The digital-analog Speedmaster X-33 was produced in 1998; it was qualified for space missions by NASA and flown on the Mir space station and Space Shuttle Columbia during STS-90 later that year.

 In September 2019, Omega introduced a reissue of the calibre 321.
 The new calibre 321 was designed to replicate the same mechanism and design as the original 321.
 The new calibre was manufactured with modern metals and computer-aided manufacturing in a designated workshop.

 Most recently, in January 2021, Omega announced it would update the standard-production Speedmaster Professional with a new movement and a subtle design refresh, including a step dial and dot-over-90 bezel.
 Calibre 1861 has been officially discontinued, replaced with calibre 3861, featuring a co-axial escapement and Master Chronometer certification.

+Sub-collections

+Since 1973, when Omega introduced the Speedmaster 125, the Speedmaster name has also been used for a broader model family encompassing several distinct series alongside the original Speedmaster Professional.